emipa606/XNDCarpenterTables/README.md

-**A demonstration of the better quality control offered by using a carpenter&apos;s table:**
+**A demonstration of the better quality control offered by using a carpenter's table:**

 ![Image](https://i.imgur.com/ebDiqAg.png)